11BelowStudio/HECC-IT/Technical Documentation/OH-HECC MVP editable passages, editable metadata, and GameDataObject.md

 Here is a full class diagram for all of these components, as they were when the MVP was submitted.
-Several tangentally related classes from other packages (the `HeccCeption`s, as well as the `Vector2D` and `AttributeString<T>` from the `Utilities` package) have been omitted, for purposes of making the relationships between these classes clearer.
+Several tangentally related classes from other packages (the `HeccCeption`s, as well as the `Vector2D` and `AttributeString<T>` from the `utilities` package) have been omitted, for purposes of making the relationships between these classes clearer. (for more information about the `utilities` package, please refer to the package-level documentation for it, which can be read [here](../src/utilities/README.md))

 ![full component diagram](./MVP%20development/data%20classes/The%20component%20editing%20classes%20dependencies.png)